victorsolaya/Conversation-Knowledge-Mining-Solution-Accelerator/workshop/docs/workshop/Challenge-3-and-4/Challenge-3.md

    ```bash
       cd src/
    ```
-10. Make sure your Python virtual environment is activated, as done in the Challenge 1 deployment steps.
+10. Make sure your Python virtual environment is activated, as done in the [Challenge 1 deployment](../Challenge-1/Deployment.md) steps.
+      * This script will perform the following:
+         * Take the environment variables from the deployment and populate the rest of the varibales in the .env file to run the app locally.
+         * Copy the .env file from the src folder to the workshop folder for the next challenges.
+         * Assign the needed roles for the Azure SQL database and Azure Cosmos DB
+         * Run the app locally
 11. Start the application:

    ```bash